AmelieMag/historical_airphoto_preprocessing/UserManual.md

 In a terminal, run:
 >``spyder``

-in spyder open GAPP.py and run it with F5 keyboard command or with the green arrow.
+In spyder open GAPP.py and run it with F5 keyboard command or with the green arrow.

 ![Spyder](images\capturedecranspyder.png)